QualiSystems/devguide_source/_shells/8.3.0/getting-started.md

 * Run the following in your local Command Line:
 {% highlight bash %} python -m pip install shellfoundry {% endhighlight %}

+For windows users, it is recommended to add the path (to the shellfoundry installation folder) to your local environment variables.
+For example, _C:\Python27\Scripts_.
+This will enable us to run the ShellFoundry commands from any folder of the Shell project.

 **To update Shellfoundry:**
 * If ShellFoundry is already installed, run the following command to update:
 {% highlight bash %} python -m pip install shellfoundry --upgrade {% endhighlight %}